 How Do I Stop My Shower Caulking From Molding?

-Always wipe down the shower after use to prevent water sitting on the caulk and then mix one part bleach and 10 parts water in a spray bottle.
+Always wipe down the shower after use to prevent water from sitting on the caulk and then mix one part bleach and 10 parts water in a spray bottle.
 Apply this after you have wiped down the shower to prevent mold growth.
-Leave it for 5 minutes and then wipe it away.
+Leave it for 5 minutes, and then wipe it away.

 You could also use a caulk with a biocide that kills mold and mildew to prevent spores.